 Look into your chosen area and think about what differentiates it from Babcock’s other business areas.
-For example, maybe you’re particularly interested in nuclear submarines so you were drawn to the marine division in Clyde.
+For example, maybe you’re particularly interested in nuclear submarines so you were drawn to the marine division in Plymouth.
 Or, if you're applying to one of its 'group' graduate programmes, which includes placements in several different areas, why does this appeal to you?

 Look at how the programme is structured and how you will develop as time goes on.